Aripiprazole, or Abilify, is a drug used mainly to treat schizophrenia and bipolar disorder. It is sold under a number of names, including Abilify

-This article will investigate its uses, modes of action, side effects and precautions.
+This article will look at the uses, modes of action, side effects, and precautions of this drug.

 Fast facts on aripiprazole